01-edu/public/subjects/devops/orchestrator/README.md

 ![Architecture](pictures/Architecture.png)

-You have to deploy this microservices architecture in a k3s cluster consisting of the following components:
+You have to deploy this microservices architecture in a K3s cluster consisting of the following components:

 - `inventory-database container` is a PostgreSQL database server that contains your inventory database, it must be accessible via port `5432`.
 - `billing-database container` is a PostgreSQL database server that contains your billing database, it must be accessible via port `5432`.
-- `inventory-app container` is a Node.Js server that contains your inventory-app code running and connected to the inventory database and accessible via port `8080`.
+- `inventory-app container` is a Node.js server that contains your inventory-app code running and connected to the inventory database and accessible via port `8080`.
-- `billing-app container` is a Node.Js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue, and it can be accessed via port `8080`.
+- `billing-app container` is a Node.js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue, and it can be accessed via port `8080`.
 - `RabbitMQ container` is a RabbitMQ server that contains the queue.
-- `api-gateway-app container` is a Node.Js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via port `3000`.
+- `api-gateway-app container` is a Node.js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via port `3000`.

 > You can use the Dockerfiles you created in the play-with-containers project!

 ### The cluster

-By using k3s in Vagrant you must create 2 virtual machines:
+By using K3s in Vagrant you must create two virtual machines:

-1. `Master`: the master in the k3s cluster.
+1. `Master`: the master in the K3s cluster.

-2. `Agent`: an agent in the k3s cluster.
+2. `Agent`: an agent in the K3s cluster.

 You must install `kubectl` on your machine to manage your cluster.